signalogic/SigSRF_SDK/mediaTest_readme.md

 <sup>1</sup> Dynamic bitrates occur when a stream's bitrate changes on-the-fly, due to a codec mode request (known as a CMR) or re-negotiation by transmit and receive endpoints.
 Dynamic bitrates also include DTX bitrates, for example for telecom codecs (not LBR codecs like MELPe) low values such as 1750 or 2400 bps are DTX rates

-<a name="MediaMinRunTimeStats"></a>
+<a name="MediaMinSummaryStats"></a>
-## mediaMin Run-Time Stats
+## mediaMin Summary Stats

-In addition to run-time stats generated by packet/media worker threads, the mediaMin reference application also generates run-time stats.
+In addition to run-time stats generated by packet/media worker threads, the mediaMin reference application generates summary stats.
 The key difference is that packet/media threads don't know about number and types of input streams, they just see sessions and channels. mediaMin, on the other hand, is aware of input stream sources.
 Here is a mediaMin command line example with a mixed audio and video input pcap, followed by run-time stats after the pcap is processed:

     mediaMin -c x86 -i ../test_files/VIDEOCALL_EVS_H265.pcapng -L -d 0x06004000c11 -r20 -g /tmp/shared -l4